zinedkaloc/ai-lead-email-marketing/README.md

 - [React](https://reactjs.org/) - A JavaScript library for building user interfaces

-- [Altogic](https://altogic.com/) - A backend-as-a-service platform to enab
+- [Altogic](https://altogic.com/) - A backend-as-a-service platform to enable developers to build and deploy AI-powered applications

 - [OpenAI](https://openai.com/) - An artificial intelligence company